 Heading to Rome?
 Get ready to board a flying taxi from airport soon

 Heading to Rome?
-Get ready to board a flying taxi from airport soon2 min read .
-Updated: 29 Oct 2021, 01:19 PM IST
+Get ready to board a flying taxi from airport soon

 People travelling to Rome airport may soon get a chance for an aerial trip over the Colosseum or the Pantheon.
 The Italian capital is all set to welcome flying taxis in the next two years, and is expected to start its first operation from the Flumicino airport in Rome from 2024.